-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, Xbox One

 PlatinumGames developed NieR: Automata as a sequel to 2010’s Nier.
 The game is set during a proxy war between alien-created machines and human-crafted androids.
-The story requires multiple playthroughs in order for players to unlock key story elements and progress through the game.
+The story requires multiple playthroughs in order for players to unlock all key story elements and progress through the game.
 NieR: Automata combines role-playing with hack-and-slash action, as well as elements of the shoot ’em up genre.
-The game has been praised for its story, gameplay, and music.
-It’s a modern classic third-person RPG.
+The game has been praised for its story, gameplay, and music, and has become known as one of the best titles of the last decade.

 #43 Sekiro: Shadows Die Twice